-Pretty much all medications have side-effects.
-Some are really serious, and others are just strange or annoying.
-Everyone’s body is different: not everyone experiences every side-effect to the same degree.
+Most medications have side effects for at least some people.
+Some are really serious, and others are simply strange or annoying.
+Everyone’s body is different: not everyone experiences every side effect to the same degree.
 Some people might not notice any at all.

 - Sleeping too much or not at all

 - Decreased sex drive